Louis Laguerre

-Louis Laguerre (1663 - 20 April 1721) was a French decorative painter mainly working in England.
+Louis Laguerre (1663 - 20 April 1721) was a French decorative painter who worked mainly in England.

+Biography

-Born in Versailles in 1663 and trained at the Paris Academy under Charles Le Brun, he came to England in 1683, where he first worked with Antonio Verrio, and then on his own.
+Born in Versailles in 1663, Laguerre trained at the Académie royale de peinture et de sculpture under Charles Le Brun and came to England in 1683, where he first worked with Antonio Verrio, and then on his own.
 He rivalled with Sir James Thornhill in the field of history painting, primarily decorating the great houses of the nobility.
 His wall paintings can be found in Blenheim Palace, Marlborough House, Petworth House, Burghley House, Fetcham Park House and Chatsworth House.
 In the 1980s, a restoration project revealed work by Laguerre at Frogmore House also.
 His subject matter included English victories over the armies of Louis XIV; at Hampton Court Palace he carried out work for William III of England, for whom he depicted the Labours of Hercules.